upperlinecode/intro-to-swift/day-8/README.md

  Lunch       |  12:00 - 1:00 | Lunch
  Afternoon   |  1:00 - 2:00  | Navigation Controllers
              |  2:00 - 3:00  | Project Ideation!

+##Goals:
+- Introduce Tableviews
+- Introduce Navigation Controllers
+- Begin planning independent projects

+##SWBATs:
+- utilize Apple frameworks and protocols
+- learn how to segue between views
+- build multiple-view storyboards
+- understand the life cycle of views and how segues play into that.
+- plan and discuss projects to build together